 - Licorice Root – Skin Brightening

-Collectively create a potent source of microbiome and skin loving prebiotics and postbiotics protecting and promoting a healthier skin microbial ecosystem and strong skin barrier defense.
+Collectively create a potent source of the microbiome and skin-loving prebiotics and postbiotics protecting and promoting a healthier skin microbial ecosystem and strong skin barrier defense.

 Until next time, be human | be kind | be you